tanoManzo/notes/Di's paper.md

 The sentence: "The exception cluster (the “pink” in Figure 4A) contains the genes upregulated across multiple cell types in the AD DLPFC, with an example of _MAPT_ which is upregulated in AD excitatory and inhibitory neurons, microglia and oligodendrocytes."

 can be improved: "The exception cluster (the “pink” in Figure 4A) comprises genes that are upregulated across multiple cell types in the AD DLPFC.
 Notably, _MAPT_ serves as an example, showing increased expression in AD excitatory and inhibitory neurons, microglia, and oligodendrocytes."

+### section: **Deep learning identifies AD causal variants through accurately quantifying their regulatory impacts.**

+I would change the word "through" with the word "by" in the title of the section.